St Michael's Collegiate School: Curriculum

 Collegiate offers a wide range of subjects.
 Students up to Year 4 study a core of subjects, including Japanese, specifically designed to prepare them for middle school (Years 5–8).
 Years 5 to 8 have common teachers whenever possible.
 In years 5 and 6, in each semester students start learning 1 language to help them choose in year 7 and 8.
 In Years 7 and 8 students can study two languages other than English, from French, Mandarin and Latin.

 The Senior school (9–12) is designed to prepare students for life after school.
 Year 9s choose three elective subjects a semester and study a core of Science, English, SoSE, Maths, Faith and Life and Health/Physical Education (HPE).
 Year 10 students choose three electives each semester, and study the same core subjects as year 9s.
 Pre-tertiary students (Years 11 and 12) may choose up to five pre-tertiary subjects, however most students only choose four per year.
 In collaboration with The Hutchins School, Year 11 and 12 students can possibly attend Hutchins or Collegiate for some of their classes, if they would otherwise clash.

-Co-curriculum
+Cocurricular

 Sport

 Collegiate is a member of the Sports Association of Tasmanian Independent Schools (SATIS).
 Collegiate offers a wide range of sports.
 Captains are usually chosen in Years 11 and 12, but in some cases a Year 10 girl is chosen as captain.
 Sports offered at Collegiate include, soccer, hockey, basketball, netball, rowing, orienteering, touch football, rugby, afl, water polo, tennis, mountain biking, athletics, cross country running, swimming, surfing, cricket, volleyball and sailing.

 Collegiate girls have represented Australia in softball, hockey, soccer, rowing, underwater hockey, and water polo, and many students represent Tasmania in many sports.